pynbody/genetIC/genetIC/README.md

 Very brief installation instructions
 ------------------------------------

+The development team for `GenetIC` have tested the code on Linux and MacOS.
+Using any other operating system is not recommended, but may work (e.g. with WSL).
-You need a modern C++ compiler, `fftw3` and `GSL`.
-For mac, you can get these from the macports project.
+You need a modern C++ compiler supporting OpenMP, plus the libraries `fftw3` and `GSL`.
+For MacOS, you can get these from the [macports](https://www.macports.org) project.
 I recommend installing packages `gcc9`, `fftw-3` and `gsl`.
 With these installed, you should be able to simply `make` the project.

 For more detailed installation instructions and explanation, see the PDF user manual.
 This is available alongside the latest release at